peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Divide(
         int intValue);

-Divides this instance by the value of an arbitrary-precision integer.
+Divides this instance by the value of a 32-bit signed integer.
 The result is rounded down (the fractional part is discarded).
 Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.

 <b>Parameters:</b>

  * <i>intValue</i>: The divisor.

+<b>Return Value:</b>

+The quotient of the two objects.

+<b>Exceptions:</b>

+ * System.DivideByZeroException:
+Attempted to divide by zero.

+<a id="Divide_long"></a>
+### Divide

+    public PeterO.Numbers.EFloat Divide(
+        long longValue);

+Divides this instance by the value of a 64-bit signed integer.
+The result is rounded down (the fractional part is discarded).
+Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.

+<b>Parameters:</b>

+ * <i>longValue</i>: The parameter  <i>longValue</i>
+ is not documented yet.

 <b>Return Value:</b>